CommRadio Weekly Playlist: April 20

 Luciana (Fernanda) Lopez is a Telecommunications major and Portuguese minor from Lima, Peru.
 She’s been writing music reviews in Spanish for years.
 Her interests are music, films, comedy and everything Leonard Cohen.

-Izzy Charboneau is a first-year student majoring in digital and print journalism.
+Izzy Charboneau is a second-year student majoring in digital and print journalism.
 She is from Harpers Ferry, West Virginia.
 Izzy is in the arts and entertainment department of CommRadio.

 Third / Telecommunications